babakkarimib/perfectengine/README.md

 `cargo run --release -- [argument1] [argument2]`

 <br>
 The main feature is that this engine does not render based on polygon calculations, but rather it uses a 2D pixel concept that has 3D properties.
+It's like using "2D voxels" but more akin with splatting.
 No rasterization is done, pixels just overlap.
 Also ray tracing is added as a layer on top.
 This project is built using the Rust language, WGPU library and SDL2.
 All GPU calculations are done in shaders.
 <br>

 <br>